fghaas/writing-professionally/markdown/little-things.md

-The project manager may not hire outside contractors except those that have been carefully vetted for reliability.
+The project manager may not hire outside contractors except those that have been carefully vetted for reliability.  <!-- .element class="fragment" -->

 The project manager must vet all outside contractors for reliability. <!-- .element class="fragment" -->

-## Possessive apostrophe

-Cleuras: more than one Cleura

-Cleura's: of or related to Cleura

 ## Punctuation